trychlos/pwix-assistant/README.md

          default to false, where we have the Cancel-Prev-Next buttons
     - `enabled`: whether the page is enabled at startup, defaulting to true

-- `actions`: when set, an (ordered) array of action descriptions to be added on the bottom left of the assistant pages, with:
+- `assistantActions`: when set, an (ordered) array of action descriptions to be added on the bottom left of the assistant pages, with:
     - `html`: the html content to be displayed

-- `onChange`( currentIndex, nextIndex ): should return true to accept the change, false to staty on the same page, defaulting to true
+- `assistantOnChange`( currentIndex, nextIndex ): should return true to accept the change, false to staty on the same page, defaulting to true

-- `confirmOnClose`, whether we want a user confirmation when closing the assistant on Cancel action or header xmark click, defaulting to false
+- `assistantConfirmOnClose`, whether we want a user confirmation when closing the assistant on Cancel action or header xmark click, defaulting to false

+- `assistantWithParentChecker`, whether we must wait for a parent `checker` to be available before instanciating our own `Forms.Checker`, defaulting to `true`

-If a `checker` ReactiveVar is available in the provided data context, then the component will allocate a `Forms.Messager` on the bottom of the panes.
+If a `checker` ReactiveVar is available in the provided data context, then the component will allocate a `Forms.Messager` on the bottom of the panes, and insert its own `Forms.Checker` between the caller and the panes.
+It will use the `paneSubTemplate`/`paneSubData` feature of the underlying `pwix:tabbed`.
+As a consequence, the application cannot use this feature when running an assistant.

 `Assistant` component defaults to provide four actions `cancel`, `close`, `next` and `prev`.
 When the assistant is displayed in a modal, each of these actions can be materialized by a button in the bottom right of the display unit.
 Through events, each of the actions may be shown or hidden,  enabled or disabled, and their HTML attributes and content can be changed.